Nkaka23dev/employee-api/README.md

 to explore all available services and make test requests.

 You can also copy the request environment from SoapUI and use it in **Postman** or any frontend UI to make calls to the service.

+What you might expect after successfully running BenefitSoapService

 <img width="1672" alt="Screenshot 2025-05-23 at 15 35 14" src="https://github.com/user-attachments/assets/7db0eeaa-284d-4a4c-a5ee-d175381da413" />

+Request to get Benefits from Postmans

 <img width="1268" alt="Screenshot 2025-05-23 at 15 36 00" src="https://github.com/user-attachments/assets/712c8c6c-7c0b-4407-b711-2f54dc324dbe" />